xullnn/ls_pull_over_push/170/readme.md

 First we need to know exactly where we want to send the data, also the sending destination needs to know where the data sent from, this is done by IP address.

-Next,  based one size and type, the data will be splitted into a set of packets before being sent out.
+Next,  based one size and type, the data will be split into a set of packets before being sent out.
 The receiving device will receive these packets, then it will confirm and reassemble them together.
 This part of work(splitting, confirming, reassembling) is done by TCP(Transmission Control Protocol).

 In the midst of transportation, these packets may be sent through different routes based the traffic condition or other factors.
 Which routes to choose is determined by many routers along the way.